 "While the EPA would like to see methyl bromide use phased out as soon as possible, we acknowledge that this is the only biosecurity treatment that some key overseas markets are prepared to accept," says Dr Hill.

-Following public consultation on a science memo and EPA staff report, it is expected the Decision-Making Committee will more than likely call another public hearing on the matter which is being dealt with separately from the methyl bromide assessment.
+Following public consultation on a science memo and EPA staff report, he expects the Decision-Making Committee to call another public hearing on the matter which is being dealt with separately from the methyl bromide assessment.

 Kade says the EDN application has been before the EPA for nearly four years, with Draslovka having spent $5 million in the registration process.